viny1ic/Hacking_tools/README.md

 tracks the target's location using his IP address

 ## Network scanner
-scans the network and returns the IP and MAC addresses of other systems in the defined IP range.\n run as root\n
+scans the network and returns the IP and MAC addresses of other systems in the defined IP range. \
+run as root \
 (unstable)